OPS-E2E-PPE/VBA-Docs/api/Outlook.DocumentItem.MarkForDownload.md

 ---
-title: DocumentItem.MarkForDownload Property (Outlook)
+title: DocumentItem.MarkForDownload property (Outlook)
 keywords: vbaol11.chm1221
 f1_keywords:
 - vbaol11.chm1221
-ms.prod: outlook
 api_name:
 - Outlook.DocumentItem.MarkForDownload
 ms.assetid: df0bbb89-0fb9-b536-aa8f-1ab074578b3e
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# DocumentItem.MarkForDownload Property (Outlook)
+# DocumentItem.MarkForDownload property (Outlook)

 This object, member, or enumeration will be deprecated and is not intended to be used in your code.